Privacy Notice – Electoral Services

 We may collect, use, store and transfer different kinds of personal data about you:

 - Identity data For electoral purposes this includes names, signatures to enable verification of postal votes statements for postal voters, dates of birth, nationality to determine voting franchise, national insurance number, numerical identifiers for the electoral register, opt-out preference for the open register, voting area such as ward or constituency.

-For staff employed by the Returning Officer to do work on elections we, in addition, hold bank details, work eligibility evidence, driving license details, disability statuses, employer information, and miscellaneous notes such as job history.
+For staff employed by the Returning Officer to do work on elections we, in addition, hold bank details, work eligibility evidence, driving licence details, disability statuses, employer information, and miscellaneous notes such as job history.

-- Contact data For electoral purposes and electoral staffing purposes this includes addresses, email addresses, IP addresses, telephone numbers and home address,
+- Contact data For electoral purposes and electoral staffing purposes this includes addresses, email addresses, IP addresses, telephone numbers and home address.

 - Financial data For electoral staffing purposes employed on electoral duties this includes bank account details.